Education-Numerique/authoring.js/README.md

 If you REALLY think there is a problem in these, you may report a bug there - otherwise, it's probably just something you can override.

+Note that once packaged for release, every such dependency will be bundled inside the project itself.